maruohon/Minecraft-Overviewer/README.rst

 * Optionally, you can delete all the other directories from assets/<modname>/ leaving just the textures directory, and also from assets/<modname>/textures/ leaving just the blocks directory (except BinnieMods - ExtraBees also needs the textures/tile/ directory!).
-  In other words, you just need the blocks directories as listed above.
+  In other words, you usually just need the blocks directories as listed above.

 * Finally, you will need to create and modify the overviewer render config file as usual.
 Set the texturepath to point to your resource pack directory or zip file you just put together as explained above.
+  An example config is available from: https://gist.github.com/maruohon/4fb888eafadd87d4a17c

 After this, you should be able to render the world as per usual:
  - python overviewer.py --config=yourconfigfile.py